 But First, Tea

-Before we get into coffee, we’d better spend a moment talking about the British obsession with tea.
+Before we get into coffee, we need to spend a moment talking about the British obsession with tea.
 Tea first arrived in England way back in the 1600s, brought by traders from China.
 A century later, it was the preferred drink of Brits of all economic classes.
 Even though coffee is gaining ground, tea is still a staple.
 The average person living in the UK drinks an impressive 4.28 pounds of tea every year.

-Many British people insist on preparing their own tea — because they’re very particular about the methodology — and are less likely to order it at a café.
+Many British people insist on preparing their tea — because they can be very particular about the methodology — and are less likely to order it at a café.

 British Coffee at Home